ptsouk/Automated-Azure-Policy-Remediation/README.md

 ## Deploy with PowerShell

-The required resources and configuration for the implementation is included in the bicep template.
+The required resources and configuration for the implementation are deployed with a bicep template.

 ```New-AzResourceGroupDeployment -Name deploymentName -ResourceGroupName resourceGroupName -TemplateFile .\main.bicep -DeploymentDebugLogLevel "All" -Verbose```